webrtc-security/webrtc-security.github.io/index.md

 SDP Security Descriptions for Media Streams (SDES) was the option previously favoured by WebRTC.

 Within SDES, the security parameters and keys used to set up SRTP sessions are exchanged in clear text in the form of SDP attributes.
 As SDP is communicated over the signalling plane, if encryption is not additionally enacted upon such signalling messages then an eavesdropping third party could obtain the keys for the SDES encrypted data.
-In other words, a further encrpytion protocol should be utilised specifically for the encryption of the signalling plane.
+In other words, a further encryption protocol should be utilised specifically for the encryption of the signalling plane.
 One such option for this is to use TLS.

-Securing the signalling and media independently however, can lead to the situation in that the media user is different from the signalling user (as no guarentee is provided).
-To provide this guarentee, a cryptographic binding is necessary.
+Securing the signalling and media independently however, can lead to the situation in that the media user is different from the signalling user (as no guarantee is provided).
+To provide this guarantee, a cryptographic binding is necessary.
 DTLS-SRTP is one such mechanism that provides this, but SDES does not.

 It remains a fact that even today, the majority of RTP traffic in VoIP networks is not secured.
-In fact, encyption is one of the very first features customers usually ask vendors to remove in order to meet their budgets.
+In fact, encryption is one of the very first features customers usually ask vendors to remove in order to meet their budgets.
 When secured, most of the deployments utilise SDES, which as we just mentioned relies heavily on signalling plane security.

 **DTLS-SRTP**